2025 – 09 – 17 log from a full day

 land I’ve been able to admire, and the gratefulness I felt being welcomed as an

 outsider.
-I also did a bit of a flyer, and respectfully requested for his
+I also pitched a bit of a flyer, and respectfully requested for his

 wisdom in finding something that I cared enough to give my all for, just like